Logiqx/gps-guides/devices/motion/mini/first-impressions.md

 The Motion Mini is an amazing little device and I can't recommend it highly enough!

-After many years using the Locosys GT-11, GT-31, GW-52, GW-60 and COROS Apex Pro this is by far the best quality GPS logger that I have owned.
+After many years using the Locosys GT-11, GT-31, GW-52, GW-60 and COROS APEX Pro this is by far the best quality GPS logger that I have owned.